- A remote session was disconnected error can abruptly stop you from using this type of software, causing a variety of related issues.

 The reason why you get this license message when trying to connect with Remote Desktop Protocol is that the TS also known as the Terminal Server cannot find the License Server in the system.

 For us to fix this license-related message and get your RDP up and running you will have to apply some registry tweaks to the operating system.

 Note: Before attempting the steps below it is recommended to make a backup copy of all your important files, folder, and other applications you might need.

 According to users, sometimes a Remote session was disconnected message can appear if there are problems with your registry.

 Several users reported that a single key can cause this error to appear, and in order to fix that issue, you need to find and delete this key.
 To do that, just follow these steps:

 - Press Windows Key + R, enter regedit and press Enter or click OK to start Registry Editor.

-- When Registry Editor opens, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ key in the left pane and expand it.
+- When Registry Editor opens, navigate to the following location and expand it: